 That’s why we built the most powerful integration possible for Magento, with built-in net terms, multi-payment method support, automatic reconciliation on every transaction, and total customization control.

-Whether you decide to pre-qualify buyers or extend credit to new buyers at checkout, Balance will pay you the full amount of the invoice.
-And you don’t have to worry about late payments—while customers still get the financing they need.
+With Balance, you can decide to pre-qualify buyers or extend credit to new buyers at checkout.
+Customers will have access to the financing they need while getting a consumer-grade checkout experience.
 Providing that kind of value is a critical way to not only stand out from your competitors, but grow your online business and build trust with your online customers—in an age where you can still be one of the brands to get in on this trend early.

 Balance’s Magento extension is already trusted by marketplaces and merchants that are taking advantage of the B2B industry’s digital adoption to scale their online payments.
 Check out our API docs or head over to the Magento Marketplace to learn more about the Magento plugin for Balance.